-The IEM will consist of a plenary session and two parallel working sessions.
+The IEM will consist of a plenary session and several parallel working sessions.

 The plenary session will include keynote presentations by invited international experts.
-Presentations will be given by experts from the IAEA and other international organizations, as well as from Japan and other IAEA Member States, and will focus on national responses to the Fukushima Daiichi nuclear accident, such as assessments of the role of safety culture, organizational factors and their interaction with technological issues, as well as other actions.
-Presentations will cover updated and new knowledge used consistently by industry and regulatory representatives, and by TSOs, thus offering a broad global vision on the relevant human and organizational aspects of the Fukushima Daiichi accident with a view to stimulating discussion.
+Presentations will be given by experts from the IAEA and other international organizations, as well as from Japan and other IAEA Member States, and will focus on national responses to the Fukushima Daiichi nuclear accident.
+The plenary session will provide an opportunity to take a retrospective look at what has been achieved since the accident and to summarize the work that remains in the area of severe accident management.
+There will also be presentations by industry and regulatory representatives, as well as by TSOs, thus offering a broad global vision on severe accident management in the light of the Fukushima Daiichi accident with a view to stimulating discussion.